z0mbi19/dc-test-back-node/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:4000>

+# Get all person in data base <http://localhost:4000/person>

+# Create one person in data base <http://localhost:4000/person>
+{
+  "nome": "the name you want"
+  "dtnascimento": "2022-08-19T03:00:00.000Z" # the date of birthday you want }

+# Update one person in data base <http://localhost:4000/person>
+{
+  "id": 1 #id of a person you want to update
+  "nome": "the name you want"
+  "dtnascimento": "2022-08-19T03:00:00.000Z" # the date of birthday you want }

+# delete one person in data base <http://localhost:4000//personid/:id>
 ```

 ## :memo: License